 An investigation will be conducted without regard to any criminal jurisdiction investigation.
 Please note that the University is obligated by law to conduct a thorough investigation as promptly as is possible.

-During the hearing process, the Conduct Board will have a chance to hear from you, the alleged perpetrator, and any witnesses.
+During the hearing process, the officer will have a chance to hear from you, the alleged perpetrator, and any witnesses.
 You are not required to be in the same room as the alleged perpetrator and you have the right to request to remain separated from the alleged perpetrator.
 Additionally, the following apply:

 Both parties will be notified concurrently in writing about the outcome of the complaint.
 Both parties will also be notified of the appeal process as both have the right to appeal a decision whether or not the accused was found responsible.

 If the alleged perpetrator is found responsible, possible sanctions may include disciplinary probation, suspension or dismissal.
 Additionally, the University, where possible, and for the welfare of the survivor, will make adjustments in such things as housing assignments and enrollment.
 The University will also take steps to prevent reoccurrence of any harassment and to correct its discriminatory effects on the complainant and others if appropriate

 If the alleged perpetrator is a student athlete, or otherwise involved in a campus wide extracurricular activity, the University reserves the right to suspend the student from such activity.
 This action will be recommended by the Office of the Dean of Students, with the input of the Head Coach and Athletic Director or other activity leader and the final decision will be made by the President of the University.

 Confidentiality and Anonymous Reporting